dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 What if container is not interactive? → Getting liferay logs
 ------------------------------------------------------------
 So far, we started the containers with the `-it flags`_.
-Together, both flags allow you to send what you write in the host terminal console to the container's entry point process standard input, including the signal sent upon Ctrl+C key press.
+Together, both flags allow you to send what you write in the host terminal console to the container's entry point process standard input, including the signal sent upon ``Ctrl+C`` key press.
+However, please note that liferay container's entry point is not making use of its standard input, so anything you type (except key sequences which generate signals, such as ``Ctrl+C``) will be ignored.

+.. foreground:

 The above is just a flavor of the **attached** mode.
 In this mode, container's main process runs in the **foreground**, so there is some connection between the container standard input, output and error streams and the host terminal console.
 This is why, by default, you'll see the standard output of the process printed in the host console.
 That's the easiest way to examine liferay container logs.
 The addition of ``-it`` flags adds more interactiveness to the attached mode.